clbarnes/iep-2018/slides/cleft_analysis/size_analysis.md

 two, the 45a and 82a, which are well reconstructed but of tractable size.

-Each circuit layer has approximately 200 synapses.
+Each circuit layer has approximately 200 synapses in total.